 After a conviction for a crime of the third degree, an offender faces imprisonment for three to five years and a fine of up to $15,000.

-An offender is guilty of a crime of the second degree if the value of the property or services involved is $75,000 or more or the property is human remains or a controlled dangerous substance in excess of one kilogram.
 It's also a crime of the second degree to take property by extortion or take health care benefits by fraud or deception where the amount involved is $75,000 or more.

-New Jersey law provides for harsher penalties if the offender is a fiduciary (such as a guardian or trustee).
+New Jersey law provides harsher penalties if the offender is a fiduciary (such as a guardian or trustee).
 A guilty fiduciary faces additional monetary penalties of $500 for a crime of the third degree, $2,500 for a crime of the second degree, and $5,000 for a crime in the first degree or a repeat offense.

-In addition to imprisonment and fines, the court may order a person convicted of a theft offense to pay restitution to the theft victim, meaning that the offender must repay the victim for their monetary losses associated with the theft.
+In addition to imprisonment and fines, the court may order a person convicted of a theft offense to pay restitution to the theft victim, meaning that the offender must repay the victim for monetary losses associated with the theft.

 (N.J.
-Stat. §§ 2C:20-2, -2.1, -2.5; 2C:43-3, -6, -8 (2020).)
+Stat. §§ 2C:20-2, -2.1, -2.5; 2C:43-3, -6, -8 (2024).)

 Like many states, New Jersey's shoplifting laws provide for both criminal and civil penalties.